-Documentary and reportage wedding photography by Bob Owen Photography.
+Documentary and reportage wedding photography Kent Wedding Photographer Bob Owen

 When Neal and Katherine invited me to their home to talk about documenting their May wedding, I was delighted to find out that it was to be at one of the most historic and romantic wedding venues in Kent, the 13th Century St. Augustines’ Priory.